convox/console-app/README.md

 This guide provides instructions for installing the Convox Console on the latest EKS-based (v3) Rack.

-> **Note**: If you need to install your Console on an ECS-based v2 Rack, please use the v2-specific release tag (e.g., `3.0.17-v2`) which contains v2-compatible instructions.
+> **Note**: If you need to install your Console on an ECS-based v2 Rack, please use the v2-specific release tag/branch (e.g., `master-v2` or `3.0.17-v2`) which contains v2-compatible instructions.

 ## Prerequisites